-Today, the differentiating factor is not the art itself, it’s the artist’s personality behind the inspiration.
+Today, the differentiating factor is not only the art itself, it’s also the artist’s unconscious self behind the inspiration.
 There are thousands of Mona Lisa knock-offs, but only one Leonardo da Vinci.

 Art today needs more than just its physical presence to entice a buyer.
-Today, it’s the story and mystery behind the art that drives interest, whether it’s an analog painting, live performance, sculpture, or digital masterpiece.
+Today, it’s the story and mystery behind the art that drives interest, whether it’s a canvas painting, live performance, sculpture, or digital masterpiece.

-It has always been the intrigue in the story that enraptures an audience, and now more than ever, today, a carefully crafted secret is a required element to make art stand out.
+It has always been the intrigue in the story that enraptures an audience, and now more than ever, a carefully crafted secret helps art stand out.

 … more about iAD HISTORY